IanBellomy/DAAPPrototype/README.md

 When the user clicks, all boxes will rotate to 360° over the course of two seconds.

 Description:

+	INPUT_TYPE = each(SYMBOL_NAME).ANIMATION(VALUE, DURATION, DELAY)

-inputType = each(Symbol).animation(value, length, delay) Options for the different parts are the same as in previous sections.
+Options for the different parts of this structure are the same as in previous sections.

 ##Create a response using random values
 Example: